The Shanten Parser

 Tiles are typically used for playing the game physically, a commonality with many other mahjong games.
 There’s actually lots of different mahjong games, many named after place of origin (riichi is also called “Japanese mahjong”; off the top of my head, I can name Chinese, Hong Kong, Filipino, British and American mahjongs, but there’s also Sichuan Bloody and probably a whole lot of others).
 The basic theme connecting the various mahjongs together is converting the random allotment of tiles you get at the start of the game to a hand made entirely out of multitile melds; you do this by drawing one tile per turn and discarding another.

 So, in riichi, you want to have a complete hand, and in order to get a complete hand, you must get into tenpai.
 There’s a concept in riichi known as “shanten”—it’s the number of best-case draws between you and tenpai.
-There’s formulas for it, and for standard hands it’s 8 - 2*CompletedMeldCount - IncompleteMeldCount - {one or more pairs: 1; no pairs: 0}
+There’s formulas for it, and for standard hands it’s There’s a really nasty edgecase here that I ran into firsthand.
+It’s in the bugs section.
+Now I’m thinking about the possibility of modeling riichi hands in some sort of space that uses shanten as a distance metric and now I have to get out of here before I get nerd-sniped.
+For shanten is distance to tenpai, after all.
+8 - 2*CompletedMeldCount - IncompleteMeldCount - {one or more pairs: 1; no pairs: 0}

 .
 As for nonstandard hands, riichi mahjong has but two of them.
 These two hands can still win the round despite not consisting of four three-tile melds and a pair: chiitoitsu, seven pairs (an immigrant from American Mahjong; usually abbreviated as chiitoi) and kokushi musou, thirteen orphans (sometimes abbreviated as kokushi), which has twelve different, unmatched tiles and one, single pair, but must be made of an extremely specific combination of tile values.
 Each of these special hands requires their own formula for shanten; chiitoi’s is 6 - DistinctPairCount